 Fear taking over

-At around midnight two Wednesday's ago, residents of Tramo gathered for Sison's wake.
-Friends drank beer from plastic cups and played a card game where the winnings went to the family.
+At around midnight two Wednesdays ago, residents of Tramo gathered for Sison's wake.
+Friends drank beer from plastic cups and played a card game in which the winnings went to the family.
 Some peered through the Perspex lid of the casket where Sison lay, his wispy moustache showing through the make-up at the corners of his mouth.

 Sison's partner Bermoy kept vigil, watching a white chick on top of the Perspex of the coffin lid hopping among grain flecks.
 "The chick is a symbol of justice," she said.
 "So that the death pecks at the conscience of his killers."

 The release of video confirming Sison's surrender prompted the opening of a National Bureau of Investigation file on the three police officers involved and their precinct commander, who have been suspended from active duty.